Chief Minister of Uttarakhand

 The chief minister of Uttarakhand is the Head of the government of the Indian state of Uttarakhand.
 In accordance with the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the legislative assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Given the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.Chief Minister also serves as Leader of the House in the Legislative Assembly.

 Ten people have served as the state's chief minister since its formation on 9 November 2000.
 Seven of them, including the inaugural officeholder Nityanand Swami and the incumbent Pushkar Singh Dhami represented the (BJP) while the rest represented the Indian National Congress.

+Oath as the state chief minister

+The chief minister serves five years in the office.
+The following is the oath of the chief minister of state: